-Their spouses and partners play an important role in supporting doctors, so being with a doctor makes you special too.
-Here are 8 reasons you should totally consider if you’re on the fence about dating a medical man/woman.
+Their spouses and partners play an important role in supporting them, so being with a doctor makes you special too.
+Here are 8 reasons you should totally consider if you’re on the fence about dating a medical professional.

 1. What is it like dating a doctor?
 They are good listeners

 A doctor is extremely patient.
-They will always listen to what you have to say and give you the chance to voice your opinion.
+They will improve the relationship by listening to what you have to say and give you the chance to voice your opinion.
 This is actually because doctors are trained in a profession that requires them to function with the utmost patience.

 The plus point of dating a doctor is that you do not have to worry about your health because they’ve got your back.
 They understand the true value of life in general.
 Thus, they will deal with any health issues swiftly and diligently.
 This seems like the most obvious perk really, but it is quite undervalued.

 A reader from Phoenix wrote, “I used to think that people joke about the benefits of dating a doctor.
 That was until I got kidney stones.
 I kept pegging them as a stomach ache (the pain was mild initially), but my girlfriend – a resident doctor – was quick to correct me.
 Dating a physician is very handy indeed.”

 3. A doctor is financially stable

 A well-established doctor enjoys financial stability in life, which means that as their partner, you do not have to worry about making ends meet.
 Conflict due to financial instability or incompatibility can become a major relationship issue.
 Many relationships and marriages suffer because of money problems.
 But dating a doctor means leading a financially secure life.
 Even if you’re dating a doctor long-distance, you always know that you can count on a secure future.